Hepatitis is inflammation of the liver, often caused by a virus. The most common types are Hepatitis A, Hepatitis B and Hepatitis C.

 Hepatitis A is usually transmitted by the fecal-oral route, either through person-to-person contact or consumption of contaminated food or water.
 It can cause symptoms including fever, fatigue, nausea and vomiting but does not result in chronic infection.
 Some international destinations, including Mexico and countries in Central and South America, have high rates of hepatitis.
-The best way to prevent Hepaitis A is to get vaccinated.
+The best way to prevent Hepatitis A is to get vaccinated.

 Hepatitis B is transmitted when blood, semen, or another body fluid from an infected person enters the body of someone who is not infected.
 This can happen through sexual contact; sharing needles, syringes, or other drug-injection equipment; or from mother to baby at birth.
 For some people, hepatitis B is an acute, or short-term, illness but for others, it can become a long-term, chronic infection.
-The best way to prevent Hepaitis B is to get vaccinated.
+The best way to prevent Hepatitis B is to get vaccinated.

 Hepatitis C Hepatitis C is usually spread when blood from an infected person enters the body of someone who is not infected.
 This can happen through sharing needles, syringes or other equipment to inject drugs, needlestick injuries in health care settings and being born to a mother who is infected.
 For some people, Hepatitis C is an acute, or short-term, illness but for others, it can become a long-term, chronic infection that can possibly lead to death.
 There is no vaccine for Hepatitis C; the best way to prevent it is to avoid behaviors that can spread the disease, especially injecting drugs.
 Hepatitis C is treatable.